statamic/docs/content/collections/docs/antlers.md

 ---
 title: 'Antlers Templates'
 intro: 'Antlers is a simple and powerful templating engine provided with Statamic.
-It can fetch and filter content, displaying and modify data, tap into core features like user authentication and search, and handle complex logic.'
+It can fetch and filter content, display and modify data, tap into core features like user authentication and search, and handle complex logic.'
 updated_by: 3a60f79d-8381-4def-a970-5df62f0f5d56
 updated_at: 1568806133
 blueprint: page